 Mountain Biking Annapurna Circuit (above image)

-The Throng-La pass of Annapurna has been a dream adventure for countless trekkers and mountain biking enthusiasts around the world.
-Considered to be one of the most popular trekking destinations in the world, this is where you get the best of hiking and biking in the same adventure.
-Hike along the Manang areas of the Marshyangi River up to Muktinath.
-Bike from Muktinath through the Mustang region for a pleasant combination of jaw-dropping scenery, cultural delights and one of the deepest gorges on the planet.
-Some of the top things to look forward to in this hike-and-bike-adventure include old world villages, ancient monasteries, beautiful rivers, majestic mountains, alpine and sub-tropical forests and the Himalayan Desert.
+The Thorong-La Pass in the Annapurna region is a dream adventure for trekkers and mountain biking enthusiasts alike.
+One of the most popular trekking destinations in the world, the Annapurna Circuit offers a unique combination of hiking and biking in a single adventure.
+Hike through the Manang region along the Marshyangdi River to Muktinath, then bike through the Mustang region, where you’ll experience stunning scenery, rich culture, and one of the deepest gorges on Earth.
+Highlights of this hike-and-bike journey include traditional villages, ancient monasteries, picturesque rivers, towering mountains, alpine and subtropical forests, and the stark beauty of the Himalayan Desert.

 Bungee Jumping at the Last Resort